 • conflicts of use that complicate site availability

 Offshore, winds are more powerful and regular than on land, which has driven the development of offshore wind farms in recent years.
-Larger and more powerful (6 to 10 MW, or even 12 MW for some models to come), wind turbines installed in the sea supply more energy per machine than wind turbines on land.
+Larger and more powerful (6 to 10 MW, or even 18 MW for some recent models), wind turbines installed in the sea supply more energy per machine than wind turbines on land.
 They have a limited impact on the landscape, making it possible to have larger wind parks, with more turbines.
 Manufacturing, installation and production costs are higher than the onshore equivalent but they are likely to fall over time.

 When it comes to anchoring wind turbines to the seabed, there are two options, depending on water depth: